BVRio developed a system of tradable ‘credits’ as instruments for facilitating compliance with Brazilian legislation relating to reverse logistics.

 These obligations created challenges and concerns among those directly affected by the legislation.
 Industry is very removed from the final waste generated from the products originally sold.
 At the same time, there were more than one million waste pickers operating in Brazil, making a living from the collection of waste materials and sending them for recycling.
 BVRio recognised the opportunity to connect industrial companies with the waste picker cooperatives to create a win-win system to tackle the waste pollution challenge.

 BVRio developed a system of tradable ‘credits’ as instruments for facilitating compliance with the obligation of reverse logistics.
-The project included the following activities:
+It was the first world’s waste credit system.

 - Creating a collaboration agreement with the National Association of Catadores (waste pickers)

 - Drafting proposals for the implementation of the Brazilian Solid Waste Legislation